- Standard guest rooms start at 650 square feet, among the biggest in Vegas

 Located on the Strip, the Venetian is at the center of it all and close to public transportation.

 The Venetian is located on the north end of the Strip, between the Palazzo and Harrah's and across the street from the Mirage.
 Most Vegas visitors want to explore all of the big hotels, and it's easy to get around on the Strip.
 Cabs are easy to find at virtually any time of day or night.
-But a less expensive option is the Deuce, a double-decker bus that runs up and down the strip 24 hours a day, seven days a week, and costs $3.
+But a less expensive option is the Deuce, a double-decker bus that runs up and down the strip 24 hours a day, seven days a week.
 There's also a monorail, which stops at Bally's, Caesars Palace, Harrah's, the Las Vegas Convention Center, the Hilton, and the Sahara.
-A single ride ticket is $5; a one-day pass is $13.
 (If you're traveling with at least one other person, a cab is usually less expensive.)

-Virtually every hotel on the Las Vegas Strip is a 10- to 15-minute cab ride from McCarran International Airport; the ride typically costs about $15.
+Virtually every hotel on the Las Vegas Strip is a 10- to 15-minute cab ride from McCarran International Airport.

 Large suite-style rooms with sunken living rooms, three flat-screen TVs, and classy (yet not too flashy) decor make these rooms among the best on the Strip.

-At approximately 650 square feet, the standard rooms at the Venetian are among the largest on the Strip (though the rooms at its sister property, the Palazzo, are even larger).
+At 650 square feet, the standard rooms at the Venetian are among the largest on the Strip (though the rooms at its sister property, the Palazzo, are even larger).
 Each room contains a bedroom separated by a metal fence from the sunken living room.
-Combined, there's enough space to have the entire gondolier crew over for late night martinis.
-Or, a family or group of friends can take advantage of the L-shaped sofa which opens up to a full-size bed.
+Combined, there's enough space to have the entire gondolier crew over for late-night martinis.

 If all that space and luxury doesn't quite cut it, further upgrades are available.
-The Piazza suite, for example, weighs in at 1,400 square feet, has one larger TV, a jetted bathtub, and a separate powder room.
+The Piazza suite, for example, weighs in at 1,400 square feet, and has a jetted tub, walk-in closet, and Italian-marble foyer with double doors.

-On the 10th floor, adjacent to the Venezia tower, is a pretty pool deck with blooming rose bushes, two additional pools, and several small Jacuzzis.
-Just next to Bouchon Bakery, this pool deck has a little more decorum (or at least a bunch of naked statues).
-The pools on the floor stay open until 10:30 p.m.
+On the 10th floor, adjacent to the Venezia tower, is a pretty pool deck with blooming rose bushes, two additional pools, and several small whirlpools.
+Expect a little more decorum here (or at least a bunch of naked statues).

-A newer outpost of the world-famous Canyon Ranch Spa offers more than the usual range of spa services.
-A $40 day pass buys access to the "Aquavana," which includes the Herbal Laconium (a warm, ceramic-tiled room with individual thrones and color-changing ceiling), the Hydro Spa (a fancy name for a Jacuzzi), a Finnish sauna, the Igloo (the opposite of a sauna), Experiential Rains (a shower with new-agey sounds like "Cool Fog," "Tropical Rain," and "Caribbean Storm"), and other highfalutin features.
+An outpost of the world-famous Canyon Ranch Spa offers more than the usual range of spa services.
+A day pass buys access to the "Aquavana," which includes the Herbal Laconium (a warm, ceramic-tiled room with individual thrones and color-changing ceiling), the Hydro Spa (a fancy name for a whirlpool), a Finnish sauna, the Igloo (the opposite of a sauna), Experiential Rains (a shower with new-agey sounds like "Cool Fog," "Tropical Rain," and "Caribbean Storm"), and other highfalutin features.
 One warning: The spa, especially the facilities for women, can get crowded.